Tag

 “Dawson.”
 Rhea shook her head.

-“Dawson is a good cop–” he tried to cut her off.
+“Dawson is a good cop–” he cut her off.

 Rhea looked back at the bodies on the floor; studying them.
 Powerless.

 Outside, across the river the photographer stood on the bank, searching the skyline.
-Her name was Daisy Valentine.
-She was twenty-seven years old.
 Her blonde hair hung down her back.
 Her t-shirt said “Endeavour”.
-Her stance was strong and patient as her eyes searched the skyline for any more puffs of light.
-Her Pentax was strung around her neck.
-She held it in her hand, supporting the old zoom lens; The moon was full and rising.
-She moved her lens until it reflected a beam of moonlight then bounced it over the river bed, pooling its way across the crack in Domingos’ bolted back door.
+Her eyes searched the skyline.
+The moon was full and rising.
+She held the old zoom on her Pentax and moved it until it reflected caught a beam of moonlight then bounced it over the river bed, pooling its way across the crack in Domingos’ bolted back door.

-Inside Domingos’ kitchen, that reflected moonlight found its way through that crack and crossed over the dead girls like a laser.
-It hit something purple on one of their bodies.
+Inside Domingos’, that reflected moonlight found its way through that crack and crossed over the dead girls like a soft laser.
+It hit something purple.
 It shimmered, catching Rhea’s eye.
 She looked closer.
+Then closer.
 Transfixed.
-A sound caught in her throat, a cry.
-Strickland turned to her and looked at what she was looking at.
-On one of the dead girl’s wrists – barely visible but now glinting in the sliver of moonlight – was a plastic bracelet with a purple tin charm on it that advertised “Boom Boom Carneceria.
+A gasp caught in her throat.
+Strickland turned, followed her gaze, saw what she was looking at.
+On one of the dead girl’s wrists – barely visible but now glinting in the sliver of reflected moonlight – was a plastic bracelet with a purple tin charm on it that advertised “Boom Boom Carneceria.
 Ensenada.
 Mexico.”

 By | Serial | No Comments

 “Boom Boom is two doors down from Joe’s–!”
-Rhea nearly yelled, hating that she was getting emotional.
+Rhea let loose, hating the escaped emotion.

 “I know where it is.”
-Strickland broke in.
+Strickland reminded her.
 “But not every kid that goes missing near Boom Boom was snatched—”

 “He’d been eighteen for four days.”

 “Still… Legal.”
-She pointed out.
-Not for the first time.
+She pointed out, calming herself.
 “And this is my case.”

 “It’s the Department’s.” he corrected her.

-“Go home.” he told her, trying to usher her out of the room.
+“Go home.” he told her, ushering her out of the room.

 “Go home.”
-He told her again as he held the door open for her to leave.
+He held the door open for her to leave.
+He meant it.
+She left.

 Outside, Rhea crossed over Chavez and sat on a cement bridge railing.

-She watched as three of her colleagues walked into Domingos: The CSI tech, the ME and smarmy Detective Dawson.
+She watched as three of her colleagues walked into Domingos: The CSI tech, the ME and Detective Dawson.
 It was hard being outside.
-She was burning with anger.
 This was her case.
-And what if–?
-What if it led to what happened to her sister outside Boom Boom twenty two years ago?
-Maybe she should go to the chief – tell him she’d been wrongly probated– But she knew he’d only listen to Strickland.
 Man she was hungry.
 She wondered if nearby Guisados was open.
-She wondered what young men were hanging out at Tommy’s or Torung or Alegria, eating Dim Sum and Phad Thai and French Fries and how nice it would be to eat an onion ring off of one of them.
+She wondered what young men were hanging out at Tommy’s or Torung or Alegria, eating Dim Sum and Phad Thai and Chili Fries and how nice it would be to eat an onion ring off of one of them.
 She shook her head to get those thoughts out of it.
 She forced her mind back to the scene and waited.
 She looked over the bridge, below it the 101 and the 10 freeways converged.
 She watched the streaks of red tail lights pouring into LA.
 This was nearly the exact same spot she was at on her first night in LA., completely alone at seventeen.
 Twenty plus years later and here she was again, still looking for her sister.
 What a fucking failure.

 She sniffed the air, then sniffed her clothes.
-She pulled the last Barragan’s taco out of her pocket.
+She pulled the lone Barragan’s taco out of her pocket.
 The napkins it was wrapped in were blotched with grease.
 She ate it.
 It was cold and flattened but still pretty good.
 She opened her phone notepad.
-She typed a few words: sausage, ancho, warm night, dollar.
+She typed a few words: beefy, ancho, warm night, two dollars.

-Another twenty minutes later, Strickland and Detective Dawson left Domingos and headed four and a half blocks to Main Street Headquarters downtown.
+Another twenty minutes later, Strickland and Detective Dawson left Domingos and headed four and a half blocks to Headquarters.

 Rhea got in her car and followed.
 She parked her LeBaron outside and waited for Strickland and Dawson to come out.
 She was impatient.
 She took out her phone.
-She went to an INFO app she used to find addresses and looked up Domingos’ address.
-She got the name of an owner.
-She looked him up.
-He owned a furniture warehouse on Palmetto near Fourth.
+Using her favorite INFO app, she looked up Domingos’ data, got the name of an owner and found out he also owned a furniture warehouse on Palmetto near Fourth.
 Just under twelve blocks away.
-“Furniture.
-Well hmmm–” she thought.
 She started her car and took off, heading south, toward Fourth Street.

 Four minutes into his search, he had a name: Leland Hays.